russmediadigital/Tee-ios-sdk/README.md

 TEE.instance.initConnection(userID: "bruce.wayne@gothamail.com")
 ```

-Logout method will cancle session with given user and will get anonymous token to starts with points from 0.
+Logout method will cancel session with given user and will get anonymous token to starts with points from 0.

 ```swift
 TEE.instance.logout()